backbone-ui/alert/README.md

 ## Options

-These are the varialbes that give you access to a number of features of the plugin
+These are the variables that give you access to a number of features of the plugin

 * **parentEl**: (default: "body" ),
 * **message**: (default: ""),
 * **type**: (default: "info"),
 * **position**: (default: "top-center"),
 * **fade**: (default: 0),

+## Using icon fonts

+The example [Icons](http://rawgithub.com/backbone-ui/alert/master/examples/icons.html), demonstrates how to add icons to the alerts and can be used as is, or customised if desired.
+The codes for the icons are as follows:

+### Icons with solid background

+Success: e600
+Error: e602
+Warning: e604

+### Icons with transparent background

+Success: e601
+Error: e603
+Warning: e605

+For exact usage, please refer to the css in the header of the example file.

+### Customisation

+To allow for customisation of the iconfont, the sources selection.json is available in the src/font folder, along with the svg files of the iconfont.

 ## Showcase